 - 1890 - Hall of Fame OF Max Carey was born in Terre Haute, Indiana.
 He played 17 seasons in Pittsburgh, compiling a .287 BA and stole 688 bases, leading the NL in that category 10 times.
 He was at his best during the 1925 World Series, hitting .458 as the Pirates dethroned the Washington Senators and Walter “Big Train” Johnson in seven games.

 - 1959 - Utilityman and later manager Lloyd McClendon was born in Gary, Indiana.
 McClendon spent five years (1990-94) as a player in Pittsburgh where he hit .251, mainly off the bench.
 He was named Buc manager in 2001, and in his five seasons as skipper, McClendon compiled a 336–446 record and famously “stole” a base.
 A side note: In 1971, as a 12-year old, McClendon earned the nickname "Legendary Lloyd" when he hit five home runs in five at bats, all on the first pitch, and was walked in his other five plate appearances in the three games he played in the Little League World Series.

 - 2013 - Andrew McCutchen was voted to be the cover athlete on the baseball video game “MLB 13: The Show.”
-Cutch gathered 108,147 votes from fans via Twitter and Facebook, while NY Yankees' pitcher CC Sabathia came in second place with 89,054 votes.
+Cutch gathered 108,147 votes from fans via social outlets Twitter and Facebook, while NY Yankees' pitcher CC Sabathia came in second place with 89,054 votes.